Frederick George Mann

 Frederick George Mann FRS (29 June 1897 – 29 March 1982) was a British organic chemist.

+Biography

+He was the second of four children of William Clarence Herbert Mann, senior civil servant at the Admiralty and Elizabeth Ann (née Casswell) and was born in West Norwood.
+He attended local primary schools and then the Battersea Polytechnic Secondary School for Boys, where his work was repeatedly reported as 'excellent in every way'.

 Academic career

-He completed his doctoral studies at Downing College, Cambridge under Sir William Pope, graduating in 1923.
+The school provided direct entry to Battersea Polytechnic, where matriculated students could work for a degree in the University of London.
+Mann (by now widely known as FG) entered in 1913, aged only 16.

+After war service Mann was invited by Sir William Pope to work for a PhD at Downing College, Cambridge which he was awarded in 1923.
 He continued at Downing as an assistant lecturer until 1930, when he was appointed to a lectureship at Trinity College.
 He spent his entire academic career at Cambridge, retiring in 1964.

 Scientific contributions

 Mann's research spanned a variety of topics, many at the interface between organic and inorganic chemistry, including investigations of aliphatic polyamines, phosphines, arsines and their complexes; heterocyclic compounds of phosphorus and arsenic and their metal complexes; polycyclic nitrogen compounds; the structure and optical properties of transition metal complexes; stereochemistry, and cyanine dyes.

 Honours and awards

 He won the Royal Society of Chemistry's Tilden Prize in 1943, and was elected to the Royal Society in 1947.

+Personal life

+When FG was appointed to a lectureship at Trinity in 1930 it improved his income, enabling him to marry Margaret Reid Shackleton that year.
+They had two children: Shirley Margaret Shackleton Mann (b.
+1932) and Carola Mary Shackleton Mann (b.
+1934).

+Margaret died in Cambridge in 1950.
+FG married Barbara Thornber the following year; she was an organic chemist, specialising in microanalysis, and later personal secretary to Lord Todd.
+They had a daughter, Elizabeth Hilary Frances Mann, in 1954.

+Frederick George Mann suffered from Alzheimer's disease for the last six years of his life; he died in 1982.